the-shaper/atomic-orbitals/README.md

 An interactive visualization of atomic orbitals using HTML5 Canvas.
 This project creates a radar-like display that simulates the movement and interaction of celestial bodies with various visual effects.

+IMPORTANT: This project is an exploratory "play" project built with the help of AI (Cursor + Claude Sonnet 3.5).
+If you are a programmer, I am sure you will laugh or cringe at my incompetence.
+Whatever the case, please feel free to suggest how could I improve this, I am here to learn.

 ## Features

 - Interactive radar display with customizable grid